phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_url
 -------
-This should return the url the user is send to when clicking on the notification.
+This should return the url the user is sent to when clicking on the notification.
-It is required to have this function in your notification type, even if there is no url to send the user to.
+This function is required in your notification type, even if there is no url to send the user to (in which case it should return an empty string).
 In such a case, return an empty string: ``return '';``.

 There are - usually - two ways to create the required url.
 Either through ``append_sid()`` or using the *Controller helper object*.
 The first one is commonly used when sending a user to a page within the phpBB core, such as viewforum, viewtopic or the ucp.
-The second one is commonly used when sending a user to a page within an extension, which are often routes.
+The second one is commonly used when sending a user to a page within an extension, which often use routes.

 .. code-block:: php
    :caption: Returning a url with the ``append_sid`` option